tosun-si/asgarde/README.md

 ```

 Behind the scene the `CollectionComposer` class adds the `ParDo` on this `DoFn` and handles errors with tuple tags.
-A default Serializable Coder is created from the output type descriptor (same behaviour as MapElementFn).

 #### `FlatMapElementFn`